 The course was made up of about 15 of us, mostly women and Stevo and another guy.
 People were from all over the world and all spoke good English.

 We became friends with our neighbours at Golden Bells who were also on the course, three women from Scotland.
 Angela (left, in picture above), had met the teachers before during a 5 day intensive course in Scotland before and came back to help with her own situation.

 Angela’s story was not only fascinating, but courageous and it really brought perspective into my own life.
 Three years ago, as her father died from Parkinson’s disease, she then found out she too had it.
-At the same time, her husband was having an affair and she had to give up her job she loved.
-This all happened to her within a year, ONE YEAR!
-I couldn’t believe it.
 After she had to quit her job, she became a yoga teacher and finds that Parkinson’s disappears when she’s on her mat.
 She got a lot out of the course, and probably her biggest achievement was being able to swim again after the course.
 I felt really happy for her and it’s always a story I will remember whenever I think something isn’t going to plan, I will think of what she’s been through.
 Her strength was unbelievable and she’s also doing a fundraiser in Scotland in November 2018.
-Read more here if you want to get involved.

 What did I learn from the course?

 A before and after of my body changes from the course.

 Although Angela taught me alot on the course, I actually found the course to be one of the hardest things I have ever done for not only my mind but for my body.

 They taught pure yoga, where you have to hold each pose for a period of time.
 It was hard, like really hard.
 The teacher was incredibly disciplined, but I wondered if I had gone back to school and I quickly learnt his teaching technique was not only effective but it all made sense to me as time went on.
 He was in fact a really caring and lovely man whom I felt very inspired to be around.